Skip to content

 Hybrid Study Example Details

-This consists of an area from Solver framework with a constant demand of 60 MW throughout one week and a wind farm component made from the renewable model from the basic-models-library.
+This consists of an area from Solver framework with a constant demand of 60 MW throughout one week and a wind farm component made from the renewable model from the basic-models-library (see reference libraries).

 Concerning the connection between the area and the renewable component, it's configured by these yaml files: